bartol/bartol.dev/p/gatsby/window_undefined.md

 ---
 layout: post
-title: Gatsby fix window is not defined
+title: Window is not defined
 date: 2019-09-19
 ---